LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-validation.md

 function sign() {
 	// get the selected certificate
 	var selectedCert = getSelectedCert();
-	// validate the certificate based on its properties var now = new Date();
-	if (now > selectedCert.validityEnd) {
+	// perform a pre-check of the certificate if (new Date() > selectedCert.validityEnd) {
 		alert('The chosen certificate has expired on ' + selectedCert.validityEnd.toLocaleDateString());
 		return;
 	}
-	if (now < selectedCert.validityStart) {
-		alert('The chosen certificate will only be valid starting '
-			+ selectedCert.validityStart.toLocaleDateString());
-		return;
-	}
-	// proceed with the signature process with the argument selectedCert.thumbprint }
+	// proceed with the signature process with the argument "selectedCert.thumbprint" }
 ```